mv2devnul/taglib/README.md

 Currently reads MP3/MP4/FLAC audio files.

-**Mostly complete.
-Your mileage may vary.
-**Runs (in single-thread mode) under CCL, SBCL, ECL, CLISP, and ABCL
+Runs (in single-thread mode) under CCL, SBCL, CLISP, and ABCL
-  Note: CCL works well.
-I'm still in progress of making the others work well.
-YMMV.
+Note: my primary Lisp variant is CCL, so it's the most tested; however, this code should run on any Lisp that is supported by FLEXI-STREAMS

 # Dependencies

 All avalailable via quicklisp

-* optima and optima.ppcre (for quick parsing of FLAC tags)
+* optima and optima.ppcre: for quick parsing of FLAC tags
+* flexi-streams: for in-memory streams

 # References